diaryson/demo/README.md

 # Welcome to Diaryson.com
-Di day.
+"E"
-Di by - Kostya kestkostya@outlook.com
+By - Kostya kestkostya@outlook.com